akugal/hiero-consensus-node/hedera-node/docs/test-plans/hip-23.md

 EET needs helpers to validate record and state changes).
 Next we list the deliverables in the order they should be implemented.

-Note the prepatory EET framework items, which make it easier for the functional tests to validate both records and state changes via queries.
+Note the prepatory EET framework valueItems, which make it easier for the functional tests to validate both records and state changes via queries.

 ### :fountain_pen:&nbsp;Record validation